JpAudibert/JpAudibert/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Tramontina DEV
-- 💻 I’m a Typescript boy, but I also work with Java and yearning to learn C#
+- 💻 I’m a .Net and Typescript boy, but I also have worked, in some dark days, with Java
 - 📫 How to reach me: https://www.linkedin.com/in/joao-pedro-basso-audibert/
 - ⚡ Fun fact: Mike Tyson is my brother 🥋